Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

-Precision Exteriors Restoration is a licensed Denver storm damage contractor (Colorado License #0248041) and Owens Corning Preferred Contractor with 20+ years of experience navigating hail and wind damage insurance claims across the Denver Metro.
+Precision Exteriors Restoration is a licensed Denver storm damage contractor — Colorado License #0248041 — with 20+ years of experience navigating hail and wind damage insurance claims across the Denver Metro.
 We have worked through thousands of storm damage claims in Colorado's Hail Alley market — coordinating with adjusters, preparing supplement documentation, and helping Denver homeowners understand a process that insurance companies do not always explain clearly.
-All inspections are free, and we never pressure homeowners to file claims that aren't supported by documented damage.
+Founded in Denver in 2016.
+3,000+ completed Front Range projects.
+200+ storm damage jobs in Denver, Aurora, and Montbello in 2024.
+100+ projects in Aurora and Denver in 2025.
+Owens Corning Preferred Contractor.
+CertainTeed Master Installer.
+BBB A+.
+NRCA member.
+10-year workmanship warranty on all restoration work.
+All inspections are free — no obligation.
+We never pressure homeowners to file claims that are not supported by documented damage.

 Denver sits in the most hail-active corridor in North America.
 Insurance-supported storm damage restoration is not a rare or complex exception in this market — it is a routine part of how exterior damage gets addressed here.
 Most Denver homeowners will file at least one storm damage claim over the course of owning a home in this city.
 Understanding how the process actually works — what your policy pays, when it pays it, what documentation the process requires, and what Colorado law says about contractor conduct — is the foundation of getting a fair outcome.

-Schedule a Free Denver Storm Damage Inspection → | Call (720) 408-1840
+Schedule a Free Denver Storm Damage Inspection → Call (720) 408-1840

 Why Denver Insurance Claims Are Different From Most Markets

 Most homeowner's insurance guidance is written for markets where hail is an occasional event.
 Denver is not that market.
-A few things that make Denver storm damage claims distinctly different:

 Hail frequency.
 Denver and the Front Range experience multiple significant hail events per year.
 Many Denver neighborhoods have been hit by insurance-qualifying hail events two or three times in the past decade.
 This means adjusters in the Denver market are experienced, insurers are paying close attention to claim patterns, and the documentation standard is higher than in markets where hail is rare.